Friedrich Wilhelm Grund

-Friedrich Wilhelm Grund (7 October 1791, Hamburg – 24 November 1874, Hamburg) was a German composer, conductor and teacher.
+Friedrich Wilhelm Grund (1791 – 1874) was a German composer, conductor and teacher.

+He was born on 7 October 1791 in Hamburg, Holy Roman Empire.
 He studied with his father (piano, violin, cello and contrabass) and with the Hamburg cantor Christian Friedrich Gottlieb Schwencke.
 In 1819, he abandoned his career as a concert virtuoso because of the nerve disease of his right hand and he started to compose and teach.
 In the same year, he co-founded and led the Gesellschaft der Freunde des religiösen Gesangs (later the Hamburger Singakademie).
 He also co-founded the Hamburger Tonkünstlervereins.

+He died 24 November 1874 in Hamburg, German Empire.